6 Steps to Coach Yourself to Home Business Success

 No one, not even a hired coach, can help you reach your goals if you don’t know what they are.
-What is it you want to achieve, not just in your home business, but with your home business as well.
-For example, perhaps you want to earn a specific income from your business, but also, you want a business that is flexible or portable.
-Your goal might be to earn $5,000 per month while working from your RV.
+What is it you want to achieve with your home business?
+For example, perhaps you want to earn a specific income from your business, but you also want a business that is flexible or portable.
+Your goal might be to make $5,000 per month while working from your RV.
 Knowing what you want is the first step toward success.

 Play Devil’s Advocate

 Determining your goal and making a plan are relatively straightforward tasks.
 The challenge in home business success usually comes because your activities aren’t paying off the way you want.
 This is where a coach can be an asset because he has an objective view of your business.

 If you can’t hire a coach, then you need to develop an unbiased view.
 In this case, you need to challenge your ideas and beliefs around your decisions.
 You need to question what you’re doing and why, especially if it isn’t working.
 Every decision and task should be questioned about whether or not it’s the best course of action.
 Consider if there are alternative actions you can take and weigh which are the best do.